 A brief note on the use of MACD and ST as trend indicators

 Moving Average Convergence Divergence (MACD)

-MACD is calculated using two exponential moving averages (EMA) - short term and long term.
+MACD is calculated using two exponential moving average (EMA) - short term and long term.
 An exponential moving average of MACD is used as a signal line to indicate the upward or downward momentum.

 There are two entry points to be considered while using MACD.
 One, when the MACD line crosses the signal line.
 Second, when MACD is in the positive territory - which implies that, the smaller moving average is above the chosen larger moving average.